 Communication and Creating a Sustainable Co-Parenting Relationship

 It’s important to develop a way to communicate that doesn’t always escalate into arguments or bitter reactions.
 If talking to the other parent on the phone or even texting or emailing is not productive, consider other tools such as joint calendars.
-OurFamilyWizard or Google Calendar are tools that can help parents communicate without needing to regularly engage with one another.
+There are a variety of apps to help with divorce available that can help, like OurFamilyWizard, and tools like Google Calendar can help parents communicate without needing to regularly engage with one another.

 These software options track parenting time schedules on the joint calendar.
 It is also a convenient record-keeper for upcoming school events, immunizations, health records, upcoming doctor or dentist appointments, and even a message board for communicating without having to speak or see each other face to face.

 If a dispute ever does arise, OurFamilyWizard or Google Calendar will paint a clear, accurate picture of what happened without needing to resort to he-said, she-said confrontations.

 If you would like assistance developing a parenting plan, or you’d just like to speak with an attorney about what you can and can’t expect in terms of parenting time and allocation of parenting responsibilities during or after your divorce, contact the Conniff Law Offices.
 Our committed family law attorneys would be happy to sit down with you and give you an honest, straightforward assessment of your situation.